shouldsee/pype/README.md

     - `Controller.runtime_init(k,v,t)`: variable loading to fire callables against.
 - Debuggability: via tracebacks, logged stdout/stderr, and type checkers
 - Integrable: All of and more than python packages.
+- Simplicity: capture re-occurring patterns and replace with simpler syntaxes
+- Stateful Laziness: Skip an operation if its target already achieved

 ### quick example: `python3 examples/know_my_cli.py`